 For the end of the struggle, a psalm of David

-I waited patiently for the Lord and he inclined to me and heard my supplication.
+I waited patiently for the Lord and he inclined to me and heard my cry.

-He has led me up out of the pit of despair, away from the mire and mud; he has set my feet on firm ground and has directed my steps.
+He brought me up out of the pit of despair, away from the miry clay; he set my feet on a rock and directed my steps.

-He has put a new song in my mouth, a hymn to our God.
-Many shall see and fear and shall hope in the Lord.
+He has put a new song in my mouth, a song of praise to our God.
+Many will see and fear and shall hope in the Lord.

-Blessed is the man whose hope is in the name of the Lord, who has not gazed into vain emptiness and crazed lies.
+Blessed is the man whose hope is in the name of the Lord, who has not turned aside to vanities and mad delusions.

-Many, O Lord my God, are thy wonders that thou hast created, and in all these thy thoughts no one has likeness to thee; I spoke out and said: They are more than can be numbered.
+Many are thy wonders that thou hast created, O Lord my God, and in thy thoughts none can compare with thee; I proclaimed out and said that they are more than can be numbered.

 Sacrifice and offering thou didst not desire, but thou hast prepared a body for me; burnt offering and oblation thou didst not require.

-Then I said: Behold, I come (as is written of me in the scroll of the book)
+Then I said: Behold, I come, as is written of me in the scroll of the book,

-Delighting to do thy will, O my God, for thy law is in the midst of my heart.
+And I delight to do thy will, O my God, for thy law is in my heart.

-I gladly proclaimed righteousness in the great congregation; yes, I shall never restrain my lips, O Lord, indeed thou knowest this.
+I have proclaimed your righteousness in the great congregation.
+Behold, I shall not restrain my lips; O Lord, thou knowest this.

-I did not hide thy righteousness in my heart, I declared thy truth and thy salvation, I did not hide thy mercy and thy truth from the great congregation.
+I have not hiden thy righteousness in my heart, I spoke of thy truth and thy deliverance, and did not hide thy mercy and thy truth from the great congregation.

-Do not, O Lord, take thy compassion from me; may thy mercy and truth forever preserve me.
+O Lord, do not take thy mercy from me; thy mercy and truth preserve me forever.

-For countless evils have surrounded me, my iniquities so took hold of me that I could not see; they have multiplied more than the hairs of my head, and all heart has gone from me.
+For countless evils have surrounded me, my iniquities have overtaken me till I can not see; they are more than the hairs of my head, and my heart fails me.

 Be pleased, O Lord, to deliver me; O Lord, make haste to help me.

-May those seeking to shatter my soul be disgraced and ever confounded; may those wishing evil for me be turned back and confounded.
+May those who seek my life be put to shame and confusion; let those who desire evil for me be turned back and confounded.

-May those mocking: Well done, well done! be given disgrace as their prize.
+Let those who say, Good!
+Good! be put to confusion.

-But may all those seeking thee, O Lord, rejoice and be glad in thee; may those loving thy salvation ceaselessly say: The Lord be magnified!
+But let all those rejoice and be glad in thee who seek thee, O Lord, and let those who love your salvation say continually: Let the Lord be magnified!

-As for me, I am poor and needy, the Lord will care for me.
-Thou art my help and my deliverer; do not delay, O my God.
+As for me, I am poor and needy, hasten to me, O God.
+Thou art my help and deliverer; O Lord, do not delay.

 Glory.
 Both now.
 Alleluia.